Book your Bespoke Consultation Now! Book Consultation

 Pilates teaches movement within a safe range, decreasing risk of hyper-mobility (excessive range of a joint) and injury.

-It focuses on increasing the length of a muscle as well as strengthening, which – as we’ve already discussed – gives us better control of our bodies, allowing us to move better in our day to day lives.
+It focuses on increasing the length of a muscle as well as strengthening, which – as we’ve already discussed – gives us better control of our bodies.
+This allows us to move better in our day to day lives.

 It’s low impact, therefore safe for joints.

 It’s adaptable for individual needs.
-Some exercises may be a definite no for your body, but I’m confident there are many exercises that can be adapted to suit your body and its needs better.
-E.g. criss cross (similar to bicycle crunches) – someone with back pain may require keeping one foot on the floor, instead of extending one leg in the air, and someone with gripping hip flexors may benefit by digging their heels into the floor the entire time to activate the back of their legs instead of the front.
+Some exercises may be a definite no for certain bodies.
+But I’m confident there are many exercises that can be adapted to reach different outcomes.
+E.g. criss cross (a.k.a. bicycle crunches) – someone with back pain may require keeping one foot on the floor, instead of extending one leg in the air.
+Whereas someone with gripping hip flexors may benefit by digging their heels into the floor the entire time to activate the back of their legs instead of the front.

 We’ve established it can be used as a workout, but Pilates is also great for physical maintenance and recovery.
-If you are working towards specific fitness goals, events, and already have an intense workout routine, Pilates can be used to give your body everything that is missing from your usual training.
+If you are working towards specific fitness goals, events, and already have an intense workout routine, Pilates can be used to give your body much of what is missing from your usual training.

 If you are someone that plays tennis often, it’s likely you’ll have one side stronger than the other.
-That stronger side may become tighter, causing a slight shift in your posture, which, over time, might start putting pressure on your lower back, hips, knees… and so on.
+That stronger side may become tighter, causing a slight shift in your posture.
+Over time, this might start putting pressure on your lower back, hips, knees… and so on.
 This is also relevant if you cross one leg over the over when seated.
 Pilates will help correct imbalances to avoid putting pressure on one side.